-- ✓ Ante mortem inspection by Federal Inspection Service - ✓ Cleaning and disinfection of corrals; spray bath with hyperchlorinated water under pressure of animals prior the stunning; - ✓ Perianal washing of the animals that defecate after stunning; - ✓ Application of Good Manufacturing Procedures and Standard Operating Procedures in all slaughtering steps during the dressing and evisceration, and in the cutting steps (half-carcass division): use of different knives to cut leather and to dressing the carcass, sterilization of instruments and handwashing between carcasses, monitoring of the procedures by quality control inspectors; - ✓ Sealing of the esophagus and intestines using a clip, and bagging the bung to prevent cross contamination. - ✓ Zero tolerance controls are in place for managing contamination from faeces and ingesta (CCP located at the end of slaughtering process); - ✓ Line speeds appropriate to providing adequate time for performing hygiene procedures of dressing. - ✓ Carcass washing for removal of bone dust, blood and blood clots. - ✓ Carcasses Chilling Control (maximum temperature of 4,5°C measured on the carcass surface after 24 hours in the chilling chamber) - ✓ Sanitation Standard Operating Procedures (SSOP) sanitation procedures are performed every day at the end of production, including cleaning and sanitization of all equipment, contact e non-contact surfaces.
-Quality inspectors evaluate these procedures before start production the following day, and samples from the equipment and contact surfaces are taken to check the cleaning effectiveness, according to an analysis plan. - ✓ Employees training concerning SOP and Good Manufacturing Practices (GMP) - ✓ Final product testing plan every day beef samples (including cuts and trimmings) are tested for E. coli, Salmonella spp., Listeria monocytogenes and Total Count Plate.
+ü Perianal washing of the animals that defecate after stunning;

+ü Application of Good Manufacturing Procedures and Standard Operating Procedures in all slaughtering steps during the dressing and evisceration, and in the cutting steps (half-carcass division): use of different knives to cut leather and to dressing the carcass, sterilization of instruments and handwashing between carcasses, monitoring of the procedures by quality control inspectors;

+ü Sealing of the esophagus and intestines using a clip, and bagging the bung to prevent cross contamination.

+ü Zero tolerance controls are in place for managing contamination from faeces and ingesta (CCP located at the end of slaughtering process);

+ü Line speeds appropriate to providing adequate time for performing hygiene procedures of dressing.

+ü Carcass washing for removal of bone dust, blood and blood clots.

+ü Carcasses Chilling Control (maximum temperature of 4,5°C measured on the carcass surface after 24 hours in the chilling chamber)

+ü Sanitation Standard Operating Procedures (SSOP) - sanitation procedures are performed every day at the end of production, including cleaning and sanitization of all equipment, contact e non-contact surfaces.
+Quality inspectors evaluate these procedures before start production the following day, and samples from the equipment and contact surfaces are taken to check the cleaning effectiveness, according to an analysis plan.

+ü Employees training concerning SOP and Good Manufacturing Practices (GMP)

+ü Final product testing plan - every day beef samples (including cuts and trimmings) are tested for E. coli, Salmonella spp., Listeria monocytogenes and Total Count Plate.
 Beside these analyses there is a specific testing program of STEC and Salmonella for production destined to USA.

-- ✓ Chilling and freezing regimes to control microbial growth. - ✓ Documented Corrective and Preventative actions are in place and followed. - Shiga toxin-producing E.coli (STEC serogroups: O157: H7, O26, 45, O103, O111, O121 and O145) and Salmonella spp.
+- ü Chilling and freezing regimes to control microbial growth. - ü Documented Corrective and Preventative actions are in place and followed. - Shiga toxin-producing E.coli (STEC serogroups: O157: H7, O26, 45, O103, O111, O121 and O145) and Salmonella spp.
 Control Programs - The establishment participates of the official Salmonella spp testing program for chilled livestock carcass that is consistent with the FSIS Salmonella spp performance standards in 9 CFR 310.25(b). - The establishment performs generic E. coli testing program in chilled livestock carcasses.
-The testing program is outlined in Microbiological Tests on Livestock Carcasses (Circular n° 835/2006/CGPE/DIPOA), determined equivalent by FSIS. - For Shiga toxin-producing E.coli (STEC), one sample per batch must be collected.
-According to the Brazilian regulation (Memo 3/2017/CGCO-DIPOA/DIPOA-SDA/SDA/MAPA) the batch is defined as an uninterrupted production of up to 4,760 kg-10,494 pounds (for example, 175 boxes) of the same product code, for the same production date. - Each sample must have a specific size, weight between 5 to 10 grams, totaling 60 pieces, with a final weight of 325 grams at minimum (N=60). - The methodology used for STEC analysis is MLG 5A and MLG 5B, according to the United States Department of Agriculture (USDA). - All testing results are available before the container is released for shipping. - MAPA conducts official audits every 3 months in the establishments approved to export to USA, and STEC controls are also verified. - Until now the use of antimicrobial agents in beef is not allowed by MAPA.
+The testing program is outlined in Microbiological Tests on Livestock Carcasses (Circular n° 835/2006/CGPE/DIPOA), determined equivalent by FSIS. - For Shiga toxin-producing E.coli (STEC), one sample of each product code must be collected by hour.
+The sampling was defined in accordance with the Brazilian regulation (Memo 63/2016/CGCOA/DIPOA/SDA/GM/MAPA), which is aligned with FSIS requirements. - The methodology used for STEC analysis is MLG 5A and MLG 5B, according to the United States Department of Agriculture (USDA). - All testing results are available before the container is released for shipping. - MAPA conducts official audits every 3 months in the establishments approved to export to USA, and STEC controls are also verified. - Until now the use of antimicrobial agents in beef is not allowed by MAPA.
 However, MAPA is carrying out a study to validate the use of lactic acid and other methods to reduce pathogens on carcasses. - Bovine Spongiform Encephalopathy (BSE) preventive measures - Brazil has a negligible risk status for BSE, according to OIE. - As required by MAPA, the establishment does not use penetrative captive bolt stunning devices that inject air into the cranial cavity of cattle during slaughter.